Mid City, Los Angeles: Electric railways (-1960s)

 Mid City was a key junction and terminus in the days of the electric railways from the early 1900s through the end of service in 1963.

 The Rimpau Loop in Mid City was an important terminus of the Los Angeles Railway ("Yellow Cars") streetcars.
 The Pico Blvd. city streetcar line "P" turned around here in the Rimpau Loop.
 From here, Santa Monica city buses ran to Downtown Santa Monica, and to this day, Pico and Rimpau is the terminus for several Santa Monica Transit lines.

 Vineyard Junction in Mid City was where Pacific Electric "Red Car" lines converged.
 The lines ran from Downtown Los Angeles south to Venice Boulevard, then West along Venice to Vineyard Junction.
 From here they went along Venice Blvd. to Venice and Redondo Beach; while others went along San Vicente Blvd. northwest toward what is now West Hollywood as well as via Beverly Hills to Santa Monica.
 It was the site of an accident on July 13, 1913, in which two wooden streetcars crashed into each other, with 14 people dead and 200 people injured.
 As a result, the Pacific Electric ordered its future cars to be made of steel, and it was recommended that signaling be introduced on the PE's lines.

 Today

 As part of their long-range plans, the Los Angeles County MTA has proposed an extension of the K Line, which would place a rail transit station in Mid City.
 The proposed rail stop is at the intersection of Pico and San Vicente Boulevards—site of the old Vineyard Junction.

 The old Vineyard Junction site is now occupied by the end terminal for the Santa Monica Big Blue Bus.

 The K Line would allow Mid City residents to easy access to the city's east/west rail lines: the D Line along Wilshire Boulevard, the E Line from East and Downtown Los Angeles to Downtown Santa Monica, and the C Line from Norwalk to Redondo Beach and soon near LAX.

 Currently, the Mid City alignment is unfunded and part of the K Line's proposed northern extension.

-DASH Midtown serves the Mid City area.